Printer Friendly

 3. Consisting of ill-matched opponents: an unequal race.

-4. Having unbalanced sides or parts; asymmetrical.
+4. Having unbalanced sides or parts; asymmetric.

 5. Not even or consistent; variable.